2020-21 Planning Guide

 Guidance counsellors continue to be available to students requiring support.
-Please email your guidance counselllor to set up a phone or skype conversation.
-We will be sharing some mental health supports to our students and their famlilies.
+Please email your guidance counsellor to set up a phone or skype conversation.
+We will be sharing some mental health supports to our students and their families.

 Student Services is staffed with four full-time Guidance Counsellors, one part-time Guidance Counsellor and a full-time Student Services Secretary.
 Guidance Counsellors are available to provide personal, educational and career counseling.

-Our Work Experience teacher, Mrs. Behrens, also works with scholarships.
-She will provide information on scholarships, grants, bursaries and student loans.
-She is located in the library.
+Our Work Experience teacher, Mr. Zavaleta, also works with scholarships.
+He will provide information on scholarships, grants, bursaries and student loans.
+He is located in the library.

-Constable Jacobson, a member of the Calgary Police Service, is assigned to Churchill.
-She will assist students in a variety of ways, including legal advice, classroom presentations on numerous topics and one-to-one consultation with students.
-Constable Jaconson’s main role is to assist students and improve police and school communications.
-Her office is located the same hallway as Student Services.
+Constable Enzie, a member of the Calgary Police Service, is assigned to Churchill.
+He will assist students in a variety of ways, including legal advice, classroom presentations on numerous topics and one-to-one consultation with students.
+Constable Enzie's main role is to assist students and improve police and school communications.
+His office is located the same hallway as Student Services.